premiscale/pass-operator/README.md

 ...
 ```

 we may easily link our local password store to a remote Git repository.
-This operator uses `git` alongside `pass` to pull secret updates (it never pushes them, however).
+This operator uses `git` alongside `pass` to pull secret updates.

 ```shell
 $ git init ~/.password-store/repo/